Land multiple interviews weekly through a targeted application approach.

 The job search is a numbers game - know that you may fill out 100 or more applications during your job search.
 It’s also a mind game, so don’t feel discouraged when an opportunity doesn’t work out!

 Plan to spend at least 1-2 hours a day on your job search.
-We estimate that about 50% of the time you allocate to your job search should be spent submitting online applications (which we’ll focus on in this guide!).
+We estimate that you should spend about 50% of the time you allocate to your job search submitting online applications (which we’ll focus on in this guide!).

 You’ve signed an offer that you feel great about.

-A job application is a form completed by a job seeker with their contact information, professional experience, and employment details as a means to be considered for an opportunity.
+A job application is a form completed by a job seeker with their contact information, professional experience, and employment details to be considered for an opportunity.
 Job applications are almost always completed online and submitted electronically.

 Note that your application usually includes your resume, LinkedIn profile, cover letter, and portfolio - in addition to the actual online application you submit!
 All of these elements shape your candidate story and are reviewed by a recruiter to determine if you’re someone they should interview.